SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/index.md

 ---
-uid: help-en-quotesync-tabs-so-products
+uid: help-en-product
-title: quotesync tabs SO products
+title: SuperOffice products
-description: quotesync tabs SO products
+description: SuperOffice products
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Settings and maintenance so.topic: help
+keywords: sale, quote, product so.topic: concept
 language: en
 ---

 # SuperOffice products

-In the **SuperOffice products** tab in the **Quote/Sync** screen, you can add price lists and products.
+In the **SuperOffice products** tab in the Quote/Sync screen, you can add price lists and products.
 They are saved in the SuperOffice database, NOT in any ERP system connected to SuperOffice.

 In the **Price list** list, select the required price list.
 The products in the price list are shown at the bottom of the view.
 You can [adjust this view][6].

-In the view, you have these options:
+## Options

 * Double-click a product to edit it.
 See [Add products to a price list][1].

-* Click the checkbox in the leftmost column to activate/deactivate a product.
-See [Delete/deactivate price lists or products][3].
+* Click the checkbox in the leftmost column to [activate/deactivate a product][3].

-* Click **Add** to add a product to the price list.
-See [Add products to a price list][1].
+* Click **Add** to [add a product to the price list][1].

 * Click **Remove** to delete a product.
-However, we recommend that you deactivate products rather than deleting them.
-See [Delete/deactivate price lists or products][3].
+However, we recommend that you [deactivate products rather than deleting them][3].

 * Click **Export** to export the list to a spreadsheet.
-See **Export a price list** below.
+See below.

 ## Export a price list